-Vikram Mistry, Department Head Department of Dairy and Food Science Alfred Dairy Science Hall 136, Box 2104 605-688-4116 E-mail: vikram.mistry@sdstate.edu www.sdstate.edu/ds
+Vikram Mistry, Department Head Department of Dairy and Food Science Alfred Dairy Science Hall 136, Box 2104 605-688-4116 E-mail: vikram.mistry@sdstate.edu

 The Food Science program offers excellent opportunities for graduate level coursework and research leading to academic or industry careers in Food Science.
 Graduate students receive advanced preparation related to food processing, product development, and food safety.
-Food Science is a multi-disciplinary program that is administered by the Department of Dairy and Food Science, but may also include such diverse areas as animal science, food grain processing, and agricultural & biosystems engineering.
+Food Science is a multidisciplinary program that is administered by the Department of Dairy and Food Science, but may also include such diverse areas as animal science, food grain processing, and agricultural & biosystems engineering.